Francodo/Stock_Market_Time_Series/README.md

 The objective is to demonstrate the application of every key aspect of data analysis techniques working with Time Series Stock Data collected over a period of five years.
 The analysis provides answers to key performance index questions through classification using Neural Network and Deep Learning predictive algorithms.

-Question to which answers are offered
+Questions to which answers are offered

 •	Trend - Is there an upward or downward trend?
 •	Pattern - Is there a pattern over a period of time?